thsmcoding/VirtualizationXperiences/README.md

 # VirtualizationXperiences
-This repo contains different setups for several virtual environments and tools.
+This repo contains different setups, experiences and tests for several virtual environments and tools.